L.M.H.C, Ed.M

 • Mindfulness: Skills to increase joy and decrease shame and self-judgement.

-• Distress Tolerance: Skills to help you pause so you can be less reactive, have more choice, and rely less on impulsive, harmful, automatic behaviors.
-Interpersonal
+• Distress Tolerance: Skills to help you pause so you can be less reactive, have more choice, and rely less on impulsive, automatic behaviors.

 • Finding the “Middle Path”- Skills to increase dialectical, “both/and” thinking and decrease the kind of extreme, all-or-nothing thinking that makes us feel hopeless.